-First-Semester Freshman enrollment is limited to a maximum of five (5) courses worth 3 or more credit hours and a maximum of 18 credit hours.
-First-Semester Transfer students may enroll in at most 22 hours their first semester.
-For subsequent semesters freshman and transfer students are subject to the GPA requirements for all students.
+First-Semester Freshman enrollment is limited to a maximum of five (5) courses worth 3 or more credit hours and a maximum of 17 credit hours total.
+First-Semester Transfer students may enroll in at most 21 hours their first semester.
+For subsequent semesters freshman and transfer students are subject to the GPA requirements listed in the following paragraph, which apply to all students.

 All returning students wishing to take more than 17 credit hours must have a GPA of 3.0 or higher for the preceding Fall or Spring Semester.
-In unusual circumstances a student who does not meet this requirement may be permitted to take more than 17 credit hours with permission of the advisor and the Vice President of Academic Affairs (Academic Dean), or in the case of a student who has not declared a major, with the permission of the Academic Dean.
-Candidates for the upcoming commencement who do not meet the GPA requirement to take more than 17 credit hours may do so with the permission of the advisor and the Registrar.
-Students may not enroll in more than 22 hours during the Fall or Spring Semester or more than seven credit hours during the traditional Summer Session.
-Note: Enrollment in more than 18 hours results in Overload Fees (see Financing a Huntingdon Education for details).
+In unusual circumstances a student who does not meet this requirement may be permitted to take more than 17 credit hours with permission of the advisor and the Vice President for Academic Affairs (Academic Dean), or in the case of a student who has not declared a major, with the permission of the Academic Dean.
+Students may not enroll in more than 22 hours during the Fall or Spring Semester.
+Traditionally, the Summer Term is divided into two sessions.
+A student may not enroll in more than seven credit hours during each Summer Session.
+Note: Enrollment in more than 18 hours results in Overload Fees (see the Financing a Huntingdon Education section for details).